-On your first day, head north into one of Amsterdam's most up and coming areas which will lead you through green meadows into Old Holland.
+On your first day, head north into one of Amsterdam's most exciting cultural neighbourhoods, which will lead you through green meadows into the area known as Old Holland.

-The other unmissable building right beside the EYE is the new and already iconic ADAM Tower.
-Not afraid of heights?
-Then head up the 22 floors to the Lookout of the new ADAM tower which gives you 360 degree views of Amsterdam’s historic centre, the harbour, and even the polders.
+Right next to the EYE is the iconic A'DAM Tower.
+Those without a fear of heights should head up the 22 floors to the Lookout which provides spectacular 360-degree views of Amsterdam’s historic centre, the harbour, and even the polders on the outskirts of the city.
 True thrill-seekers can take a ride on Europe’s highest swing (hold on tight!).

-Relax and refuel at one of the many waterside cafés such as Café De Pont, Café-restaurant THT, or the EYE, or head over to NDSM Wharf for some more exploring.
-This former shipyard is a cultural hotspot and often hosts festivals.
+Following the excitement, relax and refuel at one of the many waterside cafés such as Café De Pont, Café-restaurant THT, or the EYE, or head over to NDSM Wharf for some more exploring.
+This former shipyard is a cultural hotspot that regularly hosts festivals and other events.

-After exploring the banks of Amsterdam North, hop on your bike and head up towards the green countryside and traditional villages of Old Holland.
+After exploring the charms of Amsterdam Noord, hop on your bike and head up towards the green countryside and traditional villages of Old Holland.
 Follow cycling junctions 40 and 41 to the undiscovered Broek in Waterland and enjoy the scenery of this quiet and picturesque village.
-Stop for a drink on a terrace or just take a walk around to get a true local experience.
+Stop for a drink on a terrace or walk around the quiet streets.
 Stop by the tourism office i-point (Kerkplein 13) to pick up a free map that includes cycling routes, activities, and rest points, indicating farms where you can stop for a refreshing drink along the way.

-Keep heading north to Monnickendam, a town on the banks of the Ijsselmeer, known for its fishing and architecture.
-Visit the 15th-century Sint-Nicolaas church and make sure to taste some smoked eel from one of the original smokehouses before moving on.
+Keep heading north to Monnickendam, a town on the banks of the IJsselmeer lake, known for its fishing traditions.
+Must-do activities include the 15th-century Sint-Nicolaas church and sampling smoked eel from one of the original smokehouses.

-Cycle along the Sea dike to the former island Marken, a historic fishing village that is still rich with cultural history.
+Cycle along to Marken, a historic fishing village that is still rich with cultural history.
 Enjoy the beautiful scenery and traditional green wooden houses, and stop in to the Marker Museum to learn more about the island’s history and people.

-If you’re up for it, take the Volendam-Marken express, which ferries between the two villages (free with your I amsterdam city card) to Volendam, where you can visit the Volendams Museum to learn more about Dutch life in the 1800s (free with your I amsterdam City Card).
-Make sure to stop at one of the harbourside restaurants that offer discounts with the City Card such as Havenrestaurant de Lunch or Restaurant van den Hogen in Volendam, and Café-Restaurant Land en Zeezicht or Taverne de Visscher in Marken.
+If you’re up for it, take the Volendam-Marken express, which ferries between the two villages (free with your I amsterdam city card) to Volendam, where you can visit the Volendams Museum to learn more about Dutch life in the 17th century (free with your I amsterdam City Card).
+Stop at one of the harbourside restaurants that offer discounts with the City Card such as De Lunch Havenrestaurant or Restaurant van den Hogen in Volendam, and Café-Restaurant Land en Zeezicht or Taverne de Visscher in Marken.

 Day 2: Amsterdam West and Haarlem

-Go west!
-Experience local life in Amsterdam west and Haarlem: a perfect day for shopping, sightseeing, and relaxed dining.
+Experience local life in Amsterdam West and Haarlem: a perfect day for shopping, sightseeing, and relaxed dining.

-From Mercatorplein, take tram 12 or bus 15 heading towards Sloterdijk train station, where you can take a 10 minute train journey to Haarlem from platform 7 (trains run every 10 minutes daily).
-Haarlem, a historic town filled with hidden gems, has plenty to see and do!
+From Mercatorplein, take bus 15 heading towards Sloterdijk train station, where you can take a 10-minute train journey to Haarlem from platform 7 (trains run every 10 minutes daily).
+Haarlem, a historic city filled with shops, restaurants and museums, offers plenty to see and do.

-Sightseeing: Marvel at the St. Bavo Church, Haarlem’s biggest church and a historical monument.
-Visit , a picturesque windmill that houses a small museum, and also offers great views from the top deck.
+Visit the country’s oldest museum, the Teylers museum or view 17th-century art in the Frans Hals museum (both free with City Card).
+Marvel at the St. Bavo Church, Haarlem’s biggest church and explore De Adriaan windmill which houses a small museum offers great views from the top deck.

-Shopping: Haarlem has been voted the Netherlands’ best shopping destination several times - and it’s easy to see why.
-Wander around the small streets filled with unique boutiques, concept stores and delis, and stroll around the open air market on De Botermarkt (Monday - vintage market, Wednesday- various themes, Friday & Saturday - farmers market).
+Haarlem has been voted the Netherlands’ best shopping destination several times - and it’s easy to see why.
+Wander around the small streets filled with independent boutiques, concept stores and delis, and stroll around the open air market on De Botermarkt (Monday - vintage market, Wednesday- various themes, Friday & Saturday - farmer's market).
 Check out Haarlem’s top 10 shopping hotspots.

-Eating & Drinking: Stop for a homemade and organic lunch at Hofje Zonder Zorgen (discount with your I amsterdam City Card).
-And make sure to visit the Jopenkerk, a renovated church which now has a café with its own brewery, to taste the local beers and the traditional Dutch snacks bitterballen (discount with your I amsterdam City Card).
+Stop for a homemade and organic lunch at Hofje Zonder Zorgen (discount with your I amsterdam City Card).
+And make sure to visit the Jopenkerk, a former church transformed into a café with its own brewery, to taste the local beers and the traditional Dutch snacks bitterballen (discount with your I amsterdam City Card).

-Haarlem has so much to offer.
-If you would like more information on seasonal events, walking routes, or activities, don’t hesitate to stop into the Tourism office (Grote Markt 2) who can give more you information in all languages.
+Haarlem has so much to offer you can never fit it all into one day.
+If you're interested in more seasonal events, walking routes, or activities, don’t hesitate to stop into the Tourism office (Grote Markt 2) which offers information in several languages.

-Have time left at the end of your day?
-The beach town of Zandvoort is only another 10 minute journey away.
+Have time to spare?
+The beach town of Zandvoort is only a 10-minute journey away and is worth the trip at any time of year.
 Take the train from Haarlem heading to Zandvoort aan Zee and get off at the last stop.
 Take a walk along the boulevard or unwind at one of the beach clubs and watch the sunset as you sip cocktails, (or a hot chocolate in winter).
-Check out the top 5 beach hotspots.
+For inspiration, check out our top 5 beach hotspots.

 Day 3: Amsterdam South, Amstelland and the Fortress Stretch

-The elegant neighbourhood Oud Zuid, situated south of Museumplein (home to the iconic I amsterdam letters), has more to offer than just the famous museums such as the Van Gogh and the Rijksmuseum.
-Walk around the wide streets with impressive manor houses and luxury boutiques, or take a stroll through Vondelpark, which has a selection of cafés, a rose garden, and an open-air theatre in the summer months.
-If you’re into modern art visit the Cobra Museum of Modern Art (free with your I amsterdam city card) by taking tram 5 at Museumplein heading towards Amstelveen, and getting off at Binnenhof.
+The elegant Oud-Zuid neighbourhood situated south of Museumplein has more to offer than just famous museums like the Van Gogh Museum, Stedelijk Museum and the Rijksmuseum.
+Walk along the wide streets with impressive manor houses and luxury boutiques, or take a stroll through Vondelpark, which also has a selection of cafés, a rose garden, and an open-air theatre in the summer months.
+Modern art fans can explore the Cobra Museum of Modern Art (free with your I amsterdam city card) by taking tram 5 at Museumplein heading towards Amstelveen, and getting off at Binnenhof.

-If you feel like more cycling, rent bikes at Macbike Leidseplein or Vondelpark and follow the famous Amstel river southwards all the way down to Ouderkerk aan de Amstel, a picturesque village established in the 12th century.
+If you feel like more cycling, rent a bike at Macbike Leidseplein or Vondelpark and follow the famous Amstel River southwards all the way down to Ouderkerk aan de Amstel, a picturesque village established in the 12th century.
 The river banks are full of lovely restaurants and cafés with terraces on the water.
-The cycling route will bring you past beautiful green scenery and country houses where in the golden age famous artists would retreat to capture the nature.
+This cycling route will bring you past beautiful green scenery and country houses that were once frequented by famous artists during the Dutch Golden Age.

-Get a glimpse into medieval times by visiting this UNESCO world heritage site.
-Take tram 12 to Amsterdam Amstel Station, and from there catch bus 320 or 322 to the P+R terrain stop in Muiden.
+Get a glimpse into medieval times by visiting the UNESCO world heritage site of the Fortress Strectch.
+From Binnenhof, take Metro 51 towards Amsterdam Central Station and get off at Amsterdam Amstel Station.
+From there, catch bus 320 or 327 to the P+R terrain stop in Muiden.
 Take a walk through the historic centre of this fortified town that dates back to the 10th century, which is known for its peaceful streets and picturesque harbour.

-Continue by following the green signposts to Amsterdam Castle Muiderslot, a medieval castle dating back to 1280 (free with your I amsterdam Cityard).
+Continue by following the green signposts to Amsterdam Castle Muiderslot, a medieval castle dating back to 1280 (free with your I amsterdam City Card).
 Take a tour through the knight’s hall, towers, dungeons and armoury and walk around the impressive gardens.

-To continue your adventure, follow the canal towards Muiden and you will see the ferry to Pampus Island, a mysterious abandoned fort on an artificial island (discount with City Card).
+To continue your adventure, follow the canal towards Muiden and you will see the ferry to Pampus Island, a mysterious abandoned fort on an artificial island (discounted with City Card).